duinomaker/HexoBlog/source/SICP/notes/2/index.md

 The approach of ***stratified design*** is the notion that a complex system should be structured as a sequence of levels; each level is constructed by combining parts that are regarded as primitive at that level.

-Stratified design helps make programs ***robust***&hairsp;, that is, it makes it likely that small changes in a specification will require correspondingly small changes in the program.
+Stratified design helps make programs ***robust***, that is, it makes it likely that small changes in a specification will require correspondingly small changes in the program.

 ## 2.3 Symbolic Data